aakashloyar/Fcheck-Backend1/README.md

 store in settings/secret and varible/actions/add new repo secret give name to it and paste the secret for eg here whatever in Fcheck-key-pair.pem

+***
+cat ~/.ssh/known_hosts
+gives the list of known hosts

+**
+ssh-keyscan ec2-44-203-250-210.compute-1.amazonaws.com >> known_hosts
+this will add new known_hosts file and put the required things just run this in your current git folder

+**
+mkdir -p ~/.ssh
+cp known_hosts ~/.ssh/known_hosts
+these lines 1st create ssh dir new put known host in it